speckits/spectest/README.md

 ## How It Works

-SpecTest follows the same proven workflow as OpenSpec, but with specialized support for test development:
+SpecTest follows the same proven workflow as OpenSpec, but with specialized support for automation testing:

 ```
 ┌────────────────────┐